What is "Natural Young Angus Beef"?

 To keep expenses down, we use a program where you buy the live animal from Hollin Farm and pay Gore Custom Meats to slaughter and package it in your name.
 Here is how is works:

 We require a $50 deposit per quarter.
-We accept MC or Visa.
-You can make your deposit online.

 top of page